mahmoud-alfadel/DepReveal/README.md

 dependency_threat -o report.csv https://github.com/Requarks/wiki
 ```
 The previous command uses the two arguments:
 * The first argument (optional) is the name & path of the output CSV file.
-By default, it will save in your current folder.
+By default, it will save in the current folder.
 * The second argument (required) is the URL of the project GitHub repository.